JetBrains/Qodana/topics/ruby.md

 For a basic Ruby project that has no external dependencies, no preliminary steps are required.

-In case a project has external dependencies, you can set them up using the `bootstrap` key in the `qodana.yaml` file:
+In case a project has external dependencies, you can set them up using the [`bootstrap` key](configuration-reference.md#Run+custom+commands) of your YAML configuration:

 ```yaml
 bootstrap: |